Joa0Gustav0/HTML-CSS/PROGRESS.md

 22/09 - Hi...
 It's a long time since the first time I wrote something right here...
 By the way, today, as I did not have time to code or study, I decided to update this "diary"...
 Sharing my progress, last time I said I was starting to learn JavaScript and really getting there...
 And now, I can say I have learned it for real and I am programming every single day...
 Finishing my learning about JavaScript, I started studying React!
 And it's awesome...
 This lib is making me feel like a true programmer...
 I am loving it so much...
 A awesome thing I had contact and truly learned it, was how to work with APIs...
 It's a magical universe!
 And that's it...
 I really found a career for life... ❤️

 30/09 - Hey...
 Hmm...
 I am not sure about what can I write here now...
 By the way, the unic topic I can even think and is relevant is about my React learning progress.
 I can say I really learned it!
-It's a awesome.
+It's a awesome...

+01/10 - Here I am, another day without programming...
+By the way, I presume tomorrow I already can start a new project - This is going to be my "first official React project".
+I am really excited for this, however, I am a lil bit no creative...
+Whatever...
+I will do it!
+You know, having in mind all of this is my future is so ambiguos, I love the sensation that I know what I want for my future, but, I feel afraid about joining this "world"...
+But I know I will get it!
+Cheers for life! 🍹✨